jacobvarner/100-days-of-code/r1-log.md

 ### R1D90

 I completed the functionailty for the PUT, GET, and DELETE routes.
 I then fixed the wording in my code and tests in order to make sure all 11 tests were passsing.
 This completes my Issue Tracker project.

+### R1D91

+Starting to get a hang of these simple Node.js apps.
+Today I was able to write my tests, build all of the functionality for my personal library project, and then make all tests past in one sitting.
+Two more projects to go.